csswizardry/CSS-Guidelines/README.md

   * meaningful use of whitespace.

   But, as with anything, the specifics are somewhat irrelevant — consistency is key.

+  We use [Stylelint](https://stylelint.io/) to enforce some of the syntax and formatting rules described in this document.

 ### Multiple Files